 type, so you can change the settings and set the focus point with your fingertips.
 For those of you who loves shooting self portraits or group photos, Canon G1 X II will make your life easier with its Selfie friendly

 G1 X MII doesn't have a built-in viewfinder but an optional external viewfinder is available.
 Lack of a viewfinder can be problematic especially under strong light where visibility of LCD screens goes down dramatically.
-If you need a Large Sensor Compact camera with a built-in viewfinder in a similar price range, consider Panasonic Lumix DMC-ZS100 (Lumix DMC-TZ100) (Compare) or Canon PowerShot G5 X (Compare).
+If you need a Large Sensor Compact camera with a built-in viewfinder in a similar price range, consider Canon PowerShot G1 X Mark III (Compare) or Panasonic Lumix DMC-ZS100 (Lumix DMC-TZ100) (Compare).
 If the price is not an issue, take a look at our Top Rated Cameras with Viewfinders.

 Max Shutter speed

 Canon G1 X II can shoot continuously at max speed of 5 fps and has max shutter speed of 1/4000 sec.